konghot/aroworkshop/_entries/03-10 aso-blobstore.md

 ## Create Storage Accounts and containers using the ASO

-Now we need to create a Storage Account and for our blob storage to use with OSToy.
-We could create this using the CLI or the Azure Portal, but wouldn't it be nice if we could do so using standard Kubernetes objects.
-We could define the all the resources our application needs in once place.
+Now we need to create a Storage Account for blob storage resources that we can use with OSToy.
+We could create it using the CLI or the Azure Portal, but wouldn't it be nice if we could do so using standard Kubernetes objects.
+We could define all the resources our application needs in once place.
 We will create each resource separately below.

 1. Create a new OpenShift project for our OSToy app (even if you already have one from earlier).